damontecres/Wholphin/README.md

 Wholphin is an open-source Android TV client for Jellyfin.
 It aims to provide a different app UI that's inspired by Plex for users interested in migrating to Jellyfin.

 This is not a fork of the [official client](https://github.com/jellyfin/jellyfin-androidtv).
 Wholphin's user interface and controls have been written completely from scratch.
-Wholphin uses the same media player (media3/ExoPlayer) as the official client.
+Wholphin `v0.3.0+` supports playing media using either ExoPlayer/Media3 or MPV (experimental).

 <img width="1280" height="771" alt="0 3 0_home" src="https://github.com/user-attachments/assets/23be4786-a4c3-45e5-a710-8d1ade2be2a3" />